tristanjkay/gazetteer-files/README.md

 - LeafletJS Map Integration
   - Install using the template: https://leafletjs.com/
   - Add CartoDBVoyager NoLabels basemap: https://leaflet-extras.github.io/leaflet-providers/preview/
+  - Ensure that pan restraints to boundaries of map are implemented.

 - JQuery
   - Add JQuery to project